RodrigoPAml/BoxEngine/docs/api.md

 ## Load scripts immediately
 Load scripts into memory in case you need to access it immediately

-Normally the script of a go is loaded/start only in the next frame, if needed this behaviour can be changed with this.
-With this the script will be loaded and started in the next frame.
+Normally the script of a go is loaded in the next frame and then started only in the next frame, if needed this behavior can be changed with this.
+With this the script will be loaded now and started in the next frame.

 If fail this will trigger an internal error